-Beginner’s Guide to OKR Planning: How to Write Them
+A Beginner's Guide to OKR Planning

-Beginner’s Guide to OKR Planning: How to Write Them
+A Beginner's Guide to OKR Planning

 Objectives and Key Results (OKRs) have become popular guides for goal-setting and performance measurement in organisations of all sizes.
 They provide a systematic way to align individual and team efforts with the company's goals.
 However, implementing OKRs can be daunting for first-timers.
-OKR (Objectives and Key Results) planning is a proven method that helps individuals, teams, and organisations stay focused and aligned on their most important objectives.

 This beginner’s guide will simplify the process of writing effective OKRs by showing you how to leverage Miro, a collaborative online whiteboard platform, and Beam to make the process both efficient and impactful.